Marco Terrazzino

-Marco Terrazzino (born 15 April 1991) is a German professional footballer who plays as a left winger or attacking midfielder for Lechia Gdańsk.
+Marco Terrazzino (born 15 April 1991) is a German professional footballer who plays as a left winger or attacking midfielder for Wuppertaler SV.

 Club career

 Terrazzino began his career with TSV Neckarau before moving to VfL Neckarau and subsequently joining TSG 1899 Hoffenheim in July 2007.
 He made his debut during the 2008–09 Bundesliga season, in January 2009.
 In January 2011 he transferred to Karlsruher SC along with Hoffenheim teammate Pascal Groß.
 On 22 May 2012, he joined the SC Freiburg squad.

 On 20 June 2014, he joined VfL Bochum.
 On 18 May 2016, Terrazzino signed for his former club Hoffenheim on a two-year deal.

 After making just 9 league appearances during the 2016–17 season for Hoffenheim, he signed for Freiburg for a fee rumoured to be €2.5 million.
 On 3 January 2020, Terrazzino signed for 2.
 Bundesliga club Dynamo Dresden on loan.

 Terrazzino joined SC Paderborn 07 in October 2020, newly relegated to the 2.
 Bundesliga, after his contract with SC Freiburg had been terminated.
 He signed a one-year contract.

 In August 2021 he signed for Polish club Lechia Gdańsk.

+On 18 September 2023, he signed a contract with Wuppertaler SV in Regionalliga West.